• Home

 A multigenerational family meeting Captain Mickey and Minnie — book character slots via the Navigator App the moment they open.

 The Disney Adventure has nearly 17,000 square feet of retail space — more than any previous Disney cruise ship.
-The centrepiece is the first-ever World of Disney store at sea, along with the Duffy and Friends Shop on San Fransokyo Street (the only dedicated Duffy retail location outside a Disney park), a National Geographic Store (a first at sea), Diamonds & Wishes for fine jewellery, and Treasures Untold for luxury collectibles.
-Concierge guests get access to exclusive Aladdin-themed boutiques with IWC watches and Crown of Light jewellery.
+The centrepiece is the first-ever World of Disney store at sea.
+Other highlights include the Duffy and Friends Shop on San Fransokyo Street (the only dedicated Duffy retail outside a Disney park), a National Geographic Store (a first at sea), Diamonds & Wishes for fine jewellery, and Treasures Untold for luxury collectibles.
+Concierge guests get access to exclusive Aladdin-themed boutiques featuring IWC watches and Crown of Light jewellery.

 World of Disney store on the Disney Adventure — exclusive merchandise, nautical character plushies, and cruise apparel